 Here’s a quick primer to help you get oriented:

-- Hillsborough County (population: 1.23 million): Home to Tampa and Tampa International Airport (TIA), Hillsborough has a total area of 1,266 square miles — making it bigger than the state of Rhode Island.
+Home to Tampa and Tampa International Airport (TPA), Hillsborough has a total area of 1,266 square miles — making it bigger than the state of Rhode Island.
 Besides Tampa, Hillsborough includes the smaller cities of Temple Terrace and Plant City, plus several sprawling unincorporated areas like Brandon, Carrollwood, Westchase, New Tampa, and others.
 Favorite Tampa neighborhoods include: